-- Tap the Menu button on the side of the camera. - Tap the Menu icon on the touchscreen. - Open any menu in the Upper Status Row, and then select the Advanced... button.
+- ▶ Tap the Menu button on the DSMC2[®] SIDEKICK[TM]. - Tap the Menu icon on the touchscreen. - Open any menu in the Upper Status Row, and then select the Advanced... button.

 NOTE: Some menus are only available if certain hardware is present.